mattbellis/PHYS-3330/raw-content/lab2-raw.md

 5. Test your model by making measurements on the scope.
 Make sure to include the limits of the voltage source.
 Do your measurements agree with your predictions?
 Explicitly record what criteria you used to determine whether or not the model and measurements agree.

 6. Now connect a low voltage light bulb to the output.
 You may need to increase the current limit on the power supply to see visible light.
-Do not exceed 500 mA or your pot may burn out.
+Do not exceed a current limit of 120 mA or the fuse on your potentiometer will blow out (it is a 125 mA fuse).
 Describe qualitatively the brightness of the bulb as the pot knob is adjusted.
 What is the minimum voltage needed to see the light bulb turn on?

 7.  **Bonus question:** A good voltage source has very little (a few ohms) output resistance and thus very little power is dissipated in the supply.
 What is the output resistance of the circuit (including your power supply and external components) if it produces 10V?
 Would this circuit be good for creating a variable voltage source in the range of 5-10 V?
 HINT: Consider the power dissipated in the source.
 Explain using your diagram, model, and values of resistance.